-Saharan Dust Cloud Arrives At The U.S. Gulf Coast, Bringing The Haze
+Saharan Dust Cloud Arrives At The U.S. Gulf Coast, Bringing Haze

-Saharan Dust Cloud Arrives At The U.S. Gulf Coast, Bringing The Haze
+Saharan Dust Cloud Arrives At The U.S. Gulf Coast, Bringing Haze

-A massive cloud of dust from the Sahara Desert is arriving along the U.S. Gulf Coast this week, after traveling across the Atlantic Ocean.
-The phenomenon happens every year – but the 2020 version is especially large and imposing, experts say.
+A massive cloud of dust from the Sahara Desert is arriving along the U.S. Gulf Coast this week after traveling across the Atlantic Ocean.
+The phenomenon happens every year – but the 2020 version is especially large and imposing, experts said.

-The dust cloud is "quite large" this year, says Marshall Shepherd, the director of the Atmospheric Sciences Program at the University of Georgia, in an interview on All Things Considered.
+The dust cloud is "quite large" this year, said Marshall Shepherd, director of the Atmospheric Sciences Program at the University of Georgia, in an interview on NPR's All Things Considered.
 "I think that's why it's garnering so much attention."

-That attention has included some experts who are calling it the "Godzilla dust cloud," due to its unusual size.
+That attention has included some experts who are calling it the "Godzilla dust cloud" due to its unusual size.

 There are signs that the cloud is living up to the hype.
-Michael Lowry, an atmospheric scientist at FEMA, said the cloud shattered the previous record for dust across the tropical Atlantic, as measured by the MODIS satellite.
+Michael Lowry, an atmospheric scientist at the Federal Emergency Management Agency, said the cloud shattered the previous record for dust across the tropical Atlantic, as measured by the MODIS satellite.

 The ongoing Saharan #dust outbreak across the tropical Atlantic is *by far* the most extreme of the MODIS satellite record -- our most detailed, continuous record of global dust back to 2002.
 Daily MDR AOD of 1.66 shatters previous daily record of 1.13 set July 31, 2013. #SAL pic.twitter.com/yv2VW9LUYO— Michael Lowry (@MichaelRLowry) June 24, 2020

-As of Thursday morning, the cloud was stretching from the western Caribbean, over Belize and the Yucatan Peninsula, and through most of the central and western Gulf of Mexico, blanketing a huge area with its haze.
+As of Thursday morning, the cloud was stretching from the western Caribbean, over Belize and the Yucatán Peninsula, and through most of the central and western Gulf of Mexico, blanketing a huge area with its haze.

-After reaching the U.S. shore in Texas and other states on the Gulf of Mexico, the dust cloud is expected to shift toward the northeast, moving across the southeastern U.S.
+After reaching the U.S. shore in Texas and other states on the Gulf of Mexico, the dust cloud is expected to shift toward the northeast, moving across the Southeastern U.S.

-"I think we'll get it mainly over the weekend," Shepherd says, discussing the dust cloud's likely arrival in Georgia.
+"I think we'll get it mainly over the weekend," Shepherd said, discussing the dust cloud's likely arrival in Georgia.

-The dust sharply reduced visibility when it hit Puerto Rico earlier this week, with its haze completely masking mountains in El Yunque National Forest in northeastern Puerto Rico.
+The dust sharply reduced visibility when it hit Puerto Rico this week, with its haze completely masking mountains in El Yunque National Forest in northeastern Puerto Rico.

 View of El Yunque on a sunny day in March and a hazy day with Saharan dust in June pic.twitter.com/aVRD2pR76z— El Yunque NF (@ElYunqueNF) June 23, 2020